Sequoia/clijs/exercises/using_minimist/Readme.md

 ## Hints

+* If you run using `clijs run [yours.js]`, `minimist` will be available in that context and switches will be passed to it automatically
-* `npm install minimist` in your exercise directory
+* If you want to call your script directly (`node [yours.js] --word hello`), you'll need to `npm install minimist` in your exercise directory
+* If you get a message like `Error: Cannot find module 'chalk'`, see previous hint

 ## Resources